Setting Aside Ex Parte Decree in Indian Law

 Procedure for Setting Aside Ex Parte Decree

-1. Filing of Application: The aggrieved party must file an application under Order IX Rule 13 in the same court that passed the ex parte decree.
+1. Filing an Application: The affected party must file an application under Order IX Rule 13 of the CPC in the court that passed the ex parte decree.

-2. Time Limit: The application must be filed within 30 days from the date of the decree.
-However, the court has the discretion to extend this period in appropriate cases.
+2. Time Limit: The application should be filed within 30 days from the date of the decree.
+Delay beyond this period requires the applicant to provide sufficient reasons for the delay.

 Judicial Precedents